scmurdock/sparkpyclustertest/README.md

-Starting the Spark cluster in the workspace:
+Submitting a Spark application to the Spark cluster using the project workspace:

 $SPARK_HOME/sbin/start-master.sh

-After you type this command, you will see something to the following output:
+After you type this command, you will see something similar to the following output:

 starting org.apache.spark.deploy.master.Master, logging to /opt/spark-2.3.4-bin-hadoop2.7/logs/spark--org.apache.spark.deploy.master.Master-1-67e5ccbadadd.out